abelardopardo/ontask_b/docs_src/Using/actions.rst

      :align: center
      :width: 100%

-  The line below the button to edit the expression states how many table rows satisfy the filter condition (and therefore are selected).
+  The name given to the expression is followed by how many table rows satisfy the filter condition (and therefore are selected).
 In practice, this is as if you dropped from the table some of the rows (it is just that they are ignored, not dropped.